jessePfammatter/apneaDetector/README.md

 Changelog:

-1. Improved code annotation and cleaned up some unecessary text in apneaDetector.mlapp
+1. Improved code annotation and cleaned up some unnecessary text in apneaDetector.mlapp
 2. Improved support plots on the right side of app.
-3. Fixed issue where artifact after sigh was causing breaths to be detected after sigh which caused shortened apneas and innaccurate classification.
+3. Fixed issue where artifact after sigh was causing breaths to be detected after sigh which caused shortened apneas and inaccurate classification.
 4. Identified all sighs, including ones that don't have an apnea directly following.
 5. Fixed issue where apnea durations were being plotted incorrectly in the event inspector window.
 Events are still plotted a bit on the short end for some reason but the relative durations are correct after a fix to some indexing.
 6. Added a button to visualize raw signal in event inspector window.